DISEASE IN ANCIENT GREECE: CANCER, PLAGUES, HYSTERIA

 How the Ancient World Dealt with Cancer

-In 2010, Rosalie David, professor at the University of Manchester in the UK, and Michael Zimmerman, professor at Villanova University in Pennsylvania, published a study in the journal Nature Reviews Cancer that examined evidence of cancer and suggested that cancer has become a more common disease only recently, because of modern lifestyle.
+In 2010, David and Zimmerman published a study in the journal Nature Reviews Cancer that examined evidence of cancer and suggested that cancer has become a more common disease only recently, because of modern lifestyle.
 David and Zimmerman examined evidence of cancer in the fossil record of early humans, in ancient Egypt and in ancient Greece.
 [Source: CNN, October 14th, 2010]

 From about 500 to 1500 A.D. there was little advancement in understanding cancer, the analysis said.
 Then, in the 17th century, Wilhelm Fabricus described operations for breast and other cancers.
 Cancer rates appear to have increased since the Industrial Revolution, David said.
 In the past 200 years, reports of specific cancers such as scrotal cancer and Hodgkin's disease have emerged.